petteriTeikari/pyML_regression_skeleton/README.md

 ### z-standardized

-3 repeats, length scale = 1e-4, number of features per each layer = 58 (the amount of features)
+3 repeats (mean & stdev below of the repeats), length scale = 1e-4, number of features per each layer = 58 (the amount of features)

 ```python
 RMSE Test mean:  20.897048178203246